I'll Fly for You

 "I'll Fly for You" is a song by English new wave band Spandau Ballet, released as the second single from their fourth studio album, Parade (1984).
-It became the band's ninth top-10 entry in their native United Kingdom, reaching number 9 on the UK Singles Chart.
+It became the band's ninth top-10 entry in their native United Kingdom, reaching number nine on the UK singles chart.
 It also performed well in several other countries.
-Critics were divided, with some finding fault with the lyrics and others calling it their best single in quite some time.
+The song received mixed reviews from critics.
 The music video was shot in and around New Orleans and incorporated a Mardi Gras parade into its storyline.

 Release and commercial performance

 Recorded in spring 1984, "I'll Fly for You" was released in the UK in August of that year and peaked at number 9 there.
 It also reached number 6 in Italy, number 10 in Ireland, number 28 in the Netherlands, number 35 in New Zealand and number 38 in Australia.

 Critical reception

 The song received mixed reviews upon its release.
+Rip It Ups Mark Phillips wrote, "Lush and cleverly constructed, this song is a winner."
 Betty Page of Record Mirror complained, "And how's this for spectacularly uninspired lyrics: 'And when you sing to me/the shoo-bee-doo's you sing so well'."
 Robert Hodgens of Smash Hits qualified his praise: "Their best single in ages.
 A good feel, good mood and good melody—though I find the title line inappropriate and awkward.
 (And that goes for the sax too!)"

-Rip It Ups Mark Phillips wrote, "Lush and cleverly constructed, this song is a winner."
+In 2021, Smooth Radio ranked it as Spandau Ballet's fifth greatest song, calling it an "underrated soothing ballad".